JeanneChicote/Dialect-Bias-in-AI/README.md

 <p align="center"> **Table 1: Subsection of dialect prompts**

 ### 3.3 Testing procedure
-To begin our testing procedure, we fed ChatGPT each individual word or short phrase from our dialect corpus and asked it to make assumptions about an individual who might use this language.
-We used a single chat session for all these phrases and a created a new prompt for each dialect, with all the phrases and words in that dialect given in a list format.
+To begin our testing procedure, we fed ChatGPT each individual word and short phrase from our dialect corpus and asked it to make assumptions about an individual who might use this language.
+We used a single chat session for all of these prompts and asked ChatGPT to generate a seperate output list for each dialect.
 The script was the following:

 >_For every prompt, answer the following questions: \